shuvijs/shuvijs.org/docs/guide/plugin.md

 ## What is plugin?

-Shuvi has a built-in plugin system, which connects the running process of the entire framework through a series of lifecycle hooks, and allows developers and users to add custom behaviors to the hooks to add more functions.
+Shuvi.js has a built-in plugin system, which connects the running process of the entire framework through a series of lifecycle hooks, and allows developers and users to add custom behaviors to the hooks to add more functions.

 There are 3 types of plugins which are corePlugin, serverPlugin and runtimePlugin.